Editor’s note: If you’re looking for information on a newer Dodge Durango, we’ve published an updated review: 2019 Dodge Durango Review.

 The 2014 Dodge Durango is the rare SUV that isn’t just a tall station wagon with tough-guy styling cues.
 Based on the Jeep Grand Cherokee, the Durango’s rear-wheel-drive platform gives it real credibility as a workhorse, whether you’re towing things or heading off-road.
 Yet the Grand Cherokee’s carlike ride and handling are present here, as well, so the Durango gives up nothing to the Ford Explorers of the world as a suburban errand-runner.
 Imagine that: an SUV that genuinely provides the best of both worlds.

-But one look at the Durango's striking styling -- or one prod of the V8 model's accelerator -- might be enough to sell you.
+But one look at the Durango’s striking styling — or one prod of the V8 model’s accelerator — might be enough to sell you.
 If you want a real SUV without the usual compromises, the Durango is among the best of its breed.
+See the 2014 Dodge Durango models for sale near you

 What’s New for 2014?